flutter/assets-for-api-docs/src/README.md

 the rendering or other aspects of the output change.
 It should be something that doesn't require a lot of work to regenerate.
 For some assets, a script may be necessary.
-It should be well documented here what the prerequisites and limitations of the script are (what platform should it be run on?, etc.).
+It should be well documented here what the prerequisites and limitations of the script are (what platform it should be run on, etc).

 # The Generators